Constraining the Fluctuating Gunn-Peterson Approximation Using Lyman-$\alpha$ Forest Tomography at $z=2$: Results and discussion

 \subsection{Simulated Transmission-Density Distributions}

 In order to visualize the \lya{} transmission-DM density distribution and highlight the differences more clearly, we first smoothed both the raw tomographic \lya{} transmission maps (see Section \ref{sec:hydroskew}) and the redshift-space DM density fields using a Gaussian kernel with standard deviation of $\sigma = 3\, \hmpc$.
+The kernel size is similar to the maximum effective smoothing scale of the CLAMATO survey data \citep{clamato}.
 We performed the same for the tomographic maps based on the FGPA skewers (see Section \ref{sec:fgpaskew}).\\

 The resulting hydrodynamical transmission-density distribution for each of the simulations described in Section \ref{sec:sims} is shown in Figure~\ref{fig:lyadm_indiv}.
-In all the transmission-density distribution plots in this work, the contours denote the 2\% level of the PDF of the distribution.
+The contours represent the 2\%, 20\% and 80\% levels of the PDF of the distribution.
 The FGPA distributions are given by the magenta dashed contours, whereas the solid colored contours indicate the full hydrodynamical distribution.
 As can be seen in the figure, the distribution generally follows a banana-shaped curve, similar to what was seen in \citet{hyperion1}.
 However, the hydrodynamical skewers curve up more towards higher transmission (less absorption) at high matter densities than their FGPA equivalents, whereas the distributions at low densities are roughly consistent with each other. \\